Smegheid/OctoPrint-SerialReconnect/README.md

 and polling, and a threshold for the number of consecutive polls where the printer is seen as disconnected before attempting a reconnect.

-The defaults set by the plugin seem rasonable for an MP Select Mini, but they may not play well with all other types of printer, so they're made tweakable just in case.
+The defaults set by the plugin seem reasonable for an MP Select Mini, but they may not play well with all other types of printer, so they're made tweakable just in case.